WarrickWills/Warly-Web-Crawler/README.md

 Welcome to the War-ly WebCrawler. <br  />

-## These are some of the functionalities we offer with our search tool.
+## These are some of the functionalities offered with the tool.

 - At the “Please enter URL of desired site:” query, you can enter any webpage URL you want to query.